 As undergraduates, college students learn how to use scholarly journals in their research, but few have the opportunity to experience peer review and journal publishing first-hand.
 Olga Pilkington, Assistant Professor of English and Assistant Director of Undergraduate Research at Dixie State University in St. George, Utah, is working to change that.
 In the fall of 2019, she spearheaded the launch of Curiosity: Interdisciplinary Journal of Research and Innovation, Dixie State’s first student-run peer-reviewed publication.
 Curiosity is a fully open access journal staffed by student editors with faculty supervision that serves as a venue for student and faculty works across academic disciplines.
 The journal publishes articles on a rolling basis and compiles them into annual issues.

-Curiosity published its inaugural issue in May of 2020 using Scholastica’s typesetting service and open access publishing platform to give students experience working with professional journal publishing solutions.
+Curiosity published its inaugural issue in May of 2020 using Scholastica’s production service and open access publishing platform to give students experience working with professional journal publishing solutions.
 Pilkington, who serves as the journal’s faculty supervisor and editor in chief, was inspired to start the journal to facilitate hands-on learning for students as editors, reviewers, and submitting authors.
 She also sees Curiosity as an opportunity to build bridges between students and faculty through mentorship and collaborative publication.

 “The impetus for a student-run academic journal came from my personal desire as an Assistant Director of Undergraduate Research to offer students and faculty an outlet for publishing their research in-house,” said Pilkington.
 “Dixie State University emphasizes active learning, and founding an academic journal managed by students is the kind of hands-on opportunity that fits with our efforts to offer meaningful education.
 The administration and my colleagues across campus have shown great support and the experience of working with student editors has been positive and extremely rewarding.”